KacieAhmed/Alchemy-TakeHome/README.md

 * Go to script.js

 We want to build an application that displays gas fees in the EIP-1559 standard.
 In-order to do that, we need to reterive blocks from ethereum.
 The best way to retreive information like that is to use our provider to get the information we need.
-In this step we will use our provider to give us the number of the first block and the last block (a.k.a the block 20 blocks before the first block).
+In this step we will use our provider to give us the number of the first block and the last block ('last block' = the block 20 blocks before the first block).
 We will be finding the gas fee information for these 20 blocks in the next step.